Search for the production of dark fermion candidates in association with heavy neutral gauge boson decaying to dimuon in proton-proton collisions at $\sqrt{s} = 8$ TeV using the CMS open data: The simplified model

 \section{The simplified model}

-Our target model known as Mono-Z$^{\prime}$, discussed in \cite{R1}, assumes the production of dark matters from proton-proton collisions at the LHC through a new heavy gauge boson Z$^{\prime}$.
-The dark matter production proceeds through one of three different possible scenarios for the production of dark matter in the Mono-Z$^{\prime}$ model, two of which are simplified models, dark Higgs (DH) scenario and Light vector (LV) also called dark fermion (DF) scenario.
-The third model is called light vector with inelastic effective field theory coupling (EFT).
-The dark fermion scenario is presented in figure \ref{figure:fig1}.
+Our target model is known as Mono-Z$^{\prime}$, which has been discussed in \cite{R1}, assumes the production of dark matters from proton-proton collisions at the LHC through a new heavy gauge boson Z$^{\prime}$.
+The dark matter production proceeds through one of three different possible scenarios for the production of dark matter in the Mono-Z$^{\prime}$ model, dark Higgs (DH) scenario and inelastic effective field theory coupling (EFT), which have been previously studied in \cite{EPJplus}.
+The third scenario is called Light vector (LV), which is presented in figure \ref{figure:fig1}.

+In the rest of this paper we will dedicate our analysis to the LV scenario, which is also know as Dark Fermion (DF) according to \cite{R37}.
 The proposed dark fermion can be produced through the process of pair annihilation of two quarks $q\bar{q}$ mediated by the heavy vector boson Z$^{\prime}$, which then undergoes two dark fermions, a light dark fermion $(\chi_{1})$ and a heavy one $(\chi_{2})$. $\chi_{2}$ is heavy enough to decay to a Z$^{\prime}$ and another light dark fermion $\chi_{1}$ (i.e. $\chi_{2}$ $\rightarrow$ Z$^{\prime}$ $\chi_{1}$) as shown in figure \ref{figure:fig1}.

 The interaction term, in the Lagrangian, between the dark fermions and Z$^{\prime}$ is given by \cite{R1}

 where $\texttt{g}_{DM}$ is the coupling of Z$^{\prime}$ to the dark fermions $\chi_{1}$ and $\chi_{2}$.